Michail Liapis

-Michail Liapis (alternate spelling: Michalis) (Μιχάλης Λιάπης; born March 11, 1995) is a Greek professional basketball player for Iraklis of the Greek A2 Basket League.
+Michail Liapis (alternate spelling: Michalis) (Μιχάλης Λιάπης; born 11 March 1995) is a Greek professional basketball player for Karditsa of the Greek Basketball League and the Basketball Champions League.
 He is a 1.92 m (6'3¾") tall shooting guard.

 Professional career

-After playing with the youth clubs of PAOK, Liapis began his pro career in 2011, with the senior men's team of PAOK, in the Greek League.
-After 5 years, he decided to leave the club and he joined Kolossos Rodou of the Greek League.
+After playing with the youth clubs of PAOK, Liapis began his pro career in 2011, with the senior men's team of P.A.O.K., in the Greek League.
+After 5 years, he decided to leave the club and he joined Kolossos Rhodes of the Greek League.

-On July 5, 2017, Liapis joined Politehnica Iași.
+On 5 July 2017 Liapis joined Politehnica Iași.

 In August 2018, Liapis signed with Grindavík of the Icelandic Úrvalsdeild karla.
 He was released in October 2018 after appearing in two games where he averaged 6.5 points, 4.5 rebounds and 2.0 assists.

-He spent the 2019-20 season in Spain with Culleredo.
-Liapis returned to Kolossos Rodou on September 23, 2020.
+He spent the 2019–20 campaign in Spain with KFC Culleredo.
+Liapis returned to Kolossos Rodou on 23 September 2020.
 In 16 games, he averaged 1.2 points, playing around 5 minutes per contest.
-On August 6, 2021, Liapis signed with 2nd division club Charilaos Trikoupis.
+On 6 August 2021 Liapis signed with 2nd division club Charilaos Trikoupis Messolonghi.
+On July 11, 2024, Liapis signed with Iraklis.